lzb0111/Amanthch/src/content/news/2025-11-14-eurusd-next-resistance-at-11685-is-unlikely-to-com/en.md

 ---
 title: "EUR/USD: Next resistance at 1.1685 is unlikely to come under threat – UOB Group"
 date: "2025-11-14 10:21:43"
 description: "There is scope for Euro (EUR) to test the 1.1655 level again; the next resistance at 1.1685 is unlikely to come under th.
-Free forex trading training by FX Killer."
+Free forex trading training by GannWheel."
-keywords: ["forex","trading","market analysis","forex news","forex training","trader incubation","FX Killer"]
+keywords:
+  [
+    "forex",
+    "trading",
+    "market analysis",
+    "forex news",
+    "forex training",
+    "trader incubation",
+    "GannWheel",
+  ]
 category: "Forex News"
-source: "FX Killer Analysis Team"
+source: "GannWheel Analysis Team"
 language: "en"
 ---